openwisp/openwisp-monitoring/docs/user/quickstart.rst

    case a management tunnel is needed**
-2. the OpenWISP server is deployed on a computer/server which is located in the same Layer 2 network (that is, in the same LAN) where the devices are located. **in this case a management tunnel is NOT needed**
+2. the OpenWISP server is deployed on a computer/server which is located in the same Layer 2 network (that is, in the same LAN) where the devices are located. **In this case a management tunnel is NOT needed**

 1. Public Internet Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~